joshtynjala/building-adobe-air-applications/air-developer-tool-adt/adt-option-sets/adt-code-signing-options.md

     -alias cn=AIRCert -storeype Windows-MY

-Signing with a hardware token (refer to the token manufacturer’s instructions on configuring Java to use the token and for the correct `providerName` value):
+Signing with a hardware token (refer to the token manufacturer's instructions on configuring Java to use the token and for the correct `providerName` value):

     -alias AIRCert -storetype pkcs11 -providerName tokenProviderName